nadaahx/Nadaahx/README.md

 ## About Me

 Greetings!
-I am Nada, a diligent second-year computer science student at Faculty of Computers and Artificial Intelligence, Cairo university with a fervor for software development and a commitment to continuous learning.
+I am Nada, a diligent second-year computer science student at faculty of computers and artificial intelligence, Cairo university with a fervor for software development , problem solving and a commitment to continuous learning.

 ## Professional Overview